-Håkan Hardenberger is one of the world’s leading soloists, consistently recognised for his phenomenal performances and tireless innovation.
-Alongside his performances of the classical repertory, he is also renowned as a pioneer of significant and virtuosic new trumpet works.
+Håkan Hardenberger is one of the world’s leading soloists, recognised for his phenomenal performances and innovation.
+He is also renowned as a pioneer of significant and virtuosic new trumpet works.

-Hardenberger performs with the world’s foremost orchestras including the Boston Symphony Orchestra, Gewandhausorchester Leipzig, Royal Concertgebouw Orchestra, Wiener Philharmoniker, Berliner Philharmoniker and London Symphony Orchestra.
-Conductors he collaborates with include Daniel Harding, Ingo Metzmacher, Andris Nelsons, Sakari Oramo, Jukka-Pekka Saraste and John Storgårds.
+Hardenberger performs with the world’s finest orchestras, including the Berliner Philharmoniker, Gewandhausorchester Leipzig, Wiener Philharmoniker, Concertgebouworkest, London Symphony Orchestra, Boston Symphony Orchestra and Sydney Symphony Orchestra.
+Conductors he collaborates with include Alan Gilbert, Daniel Harding, Ingo Metzmacher, Andris Nelsons, Sir Simon Rattle, Sakari Oramo, François-Xavier Roth, Jukka-Pekka Saraste and John Storgårds.

-The works written for and championed by Hardenberger stand as key highlights in the repertory and include those by Sir Harrison Birtwistle, Brett Dean, HK Gruber, Hans Werner Henze, Betsy Jolas, Arvo Pärt, Toru Takemitsu, Mark-Anthony Turnage and Rolf Wallin.
+Works written for and championed by Hardenberger stand as key highlights in the repertoire, including those by, Sir Harrison Birtwistle, Brett Dean, Helen Grime, HK Gruber, Hans Werner Henze, Betsy Jolas, György Ligeti, as well as Olga Neuwirth, Tōru Takemitsu, Jörg Widmann, Rolf Wallin and Mark-Anthony Turnage.

 From 2016 to 2018 Hardenberger was the Artistic Director of the Malmö Chamber Music Festival.
 Hardenberger was born in Malmö, Sweden.
 He began studying the trumpet at the age of eight with Bo Nilsson in Malmö and continued his studies at the Paris Conservatoire, with Pierre Thibaud, and in Los Angeles with Thomas Stevens.
 He is a professor at the Malmö Conservatoire.